 Early History of the Hetlay family

-Another 345 words (25 lines of text) covering the years 1273 and 1832 are included under the topic Early Hetlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hetlay research.
+Another 173 words (12 lines of text) covering the years 1273 and 1832 are included under the topic Early Hetlay History in all our PDF Extended History products and printed products wherever possible.

 Hetlay Spelling Variations